udibo/react-app/docs/getting-started.md

 with hot reloading.
 All of the configuration options besides the tasks are required.
 For more information about the tasks, see the [tasks section](#tasks).

-The `nodeModulesDir` option is set to `true` in this configuration.
+The `nodeModulesDir` option is set to `auto` in this configuration.
 This is necessary for compatibility with certain VS Code extensions, such as the TailwindCSS extension, and for tools like Playwright ([see this comment](https://github.com/denoland/deno/issues/16899#issuecomment-2307899834)).